Skip to main content

 How Should a Vendor Control Access to My Data?

 Access control is the technical manifestation of the ‘Principle of Least Privilege’.
-It involves implementing policies and procedures to ensure that only authorized individuals can access your electronic protected (ePHI).
+It involves implementing policies and procedures to ensure that only authorized individuals can access your electronic protected health information (ePHI).
 This is perhaps the most critical safeguard, as it is the first line of defense against both external attackers and internal misuse.
 A vendor must deploy a combination of required and addressable specifications to build a robust access control system.

-The mechanisms for are analogous to the highly regulated transport of hormones within the body.
+The mechanisms for access control are analogous to the highly regulated transport of hormones within the body.
 Specific carrier proteins, like sex hormone-binding globulin (SHBG), bind to hormones such as testosterone, controlling their bioavailability and ensuring they are delivered only to tissues with the correct receptors.
 Similarly, a vendor’s technical controls must act as digital carriers, ensuring your data is only accessible to authenticated users with a legitimate clinical need.

 Required Access Control Specifications